Thasos: Mining history

-The earliest mining on the island has been dated to around 13,000 BC, when paleolithic miners dug a shaft at the site of the modern-era Tzines iron mine for the extraction of limonitic ochre.
+The earliest mining on the island has been dated to around 13,000 BC, when Paleolithic miners dug a shaft at the site of the modern-era Tzines iron mine for the extraction of limonitic ochre.
 Mining for base and precious metals started around the 7th century BC with the Phoenicians, followed in the 4th century by the Greeks, then the Romans.
 These later mines were both open-cast and underground, mostly to exploit the island's numerous karst hosted calamine deposits for their lead and silver.
 Gold, copper and iron were also found; the Byzantines quarried marble on the island.

 In the early 20th century, mining companies (most notably the Speidel mining company) exploited the island's zinc-lead rich calamine ores, with a yield of around 2 million tonnes, and a processing plant at Limenaria produced zinc oxide.
 Iron ore was mined on a significant scale from 1954 to 1964, with a yield of around 3 million tonnes.
 Since 1964, surveys have established the existence of a deep-level zinc-lead deposit, but the only mining activity on the island has been marble quarrying.

+Climate

+Thasos has a hot-summer Mediterranean climate (Csa in the Köppen climate classification) with mild winters and hot summers.